htalibart/ppsuite/README.md

 VizContacts allows you to visualize contacts predicted by CCMpredPy :
 * around a circle thanks to Circos, using VizCircos
 * on a PDB structure thanks to PyMOL
 Both input a feature folder (provided by ComFeature).
-Blue indicates that the coupling is a "true contact" and red indicates that the positions in the coupling are not in contact in the PDB structure.
+Green indicates that the coupling is a "true contact" and red indicates that the positions in the coupling are not in contact in the PDB structure.

 #### VizPyMOL